CyniaAI/CyniaAgents/README.md

 3. Configure your API keys and choose an LLM provider from the **Configuration Center** page in the sidebar.
 4. Download a component and place it in the `components` folder.
    Use the **Component Center** to enable or disable installed components.
    Components may declare additional Python packages they depend on.
 Single-file components list them in a ``requirements`` attribute while multi-file components ship a ``requirements.txt`` file in their directory.
-   If a component fails to load because dependencies are missing it still appears in the Component Center.
-Use the **Install requirements** button and restart the Streamlit server to activate it.
+Install them manually.
 5. Browse generated files in the **Artifact Center**.

 ## Developing Components